This policy will cover:

 - Contact Data- may include your address, email address and telephone numbers.

 - Financial Data- may include your bank account and payment card details.
-(Usually we won’t hold any of this data because all payments for our services are made through Paypal or Eventbrite).

 - Transaction Data- may include details about payments between us for services, courses or products.